hlt-mt/mcif/README.md

 ## 📦 Repository Structure

+The evaluation is the core component of this repository.
+All other components (i.e., dataset construction and baseline inference) are included to ensure full reproducibility and transparency of the evaluation results.

+For details on dataset generation or baseline models, please refer to the dedicated READMEs (baselines may require specific dependencies):

-- 🧱 Dataset Construction — scripts for creating test sets and references → [dataset_build/README.md](dataset_build/README.md)
+- 🧱 Dataset Construction — scripts and guidelines for creating test sets and references → [dataset_build/README.md](dataset_build/README.md)

-- 🚀 Baselines — training and inference scripts for baseline systems → [baselines/README.md](baselines/README.md)
+- 🚀 Baselines — inference scripts for baseline systems
+→ [baselines/README.md](baselines/README.md)

 - 📊 Evaluation — scoring and comparison utilities for submitted outputs → [README.md](README.md#️-evaluation-usage)

-For details on dataset generation or baseline models, please refer to the dedicated READMEs.

 ## ⚙️ Installation